-Many American museums translate some or all of their materials into Spanish, because the language is so widely spoken throughout the country.
+Many American museums and cultural institutions translate some or all of their materials into Spanish, because the language is so widely spoken throughout the country.
 More than 41 million U.S. residents speak Spanish as their first language.
 Another 11.6 million are bilingual, many of whom are the children of Spanish-speaking immigrants.
 These numbers are only predicted to grow.
 According to the U.S. Census Office, the country will have an estimated 138 million Spanish speakers by 2050, making it the largest Spanish-speaking nation in the world.

-Any museum planning to translate into Spanish should be aware that the language has distinct variants.
+Any institution planning to translate into Spanish should be aware that the language has distinct variants.
 There are significant differences in vocabulary from one country to the next.
 Words that are common to one version of Spanish may have a completely different meaning in another locale.

 It’s certainly not feasible to tailor every Spanish translation to the many different Spanish-speaking countries.
 If translating for residents of mainland Spain, Peninsular (or European) Spanish should be used, as this is the only variant that will fully resonate with this target market.
 However, this version is significantly different from what is spoken in the U.S. and throughout Latin America.

 For our American cultural clients, we typically recommend translating into either U.S. Spanish or Latin American Spanish (LATAM).
 The universal form of LATAM uses neutral versions of Spanish words that are not specific to any individual country.
 It is spoken with a neutral accent that one might associate with movie and TV dubbing or commercials.